komyg/rm-shop-v2/tutorial.md

 # The Shopping Cart

-Now let's add a shopping cart component that will show the total price and the total number of characters that were chosen by the user.
+Now let's add a shopping cart component that will show the total price and the total number of action figures that were chosen by the user.
 To do this, create a new component: *components/shopping-cart-btn/shopping-cart-btn.tsx* and paste the content below:

 ```tsx
 import React, { ReactElement } from 'react';